-These are laid out in the diagram below.
 For disease to occur, you must first have a susceptible plant host.
-In this case, we’re talking about turfgrass.
-Next, you must have the environmental conditions that favor the disease development.
+In this case, turfgrass.
+Next, you must have the environmental conditions that favor disease development.
 Finally, if the pathogen is present, you have all three elements of the disease triangle.
 This creates the conditions favoring development.
 Removing just one of these three elements can eliminate the possibility for the disease to occur.

 One of the most prevalent summer turfgrass diseases that impacts cool-season tall fescue lawns is Rhizoctonia solani, more commonly known as brown patch.
-Here is a quick checklist of items that can help you determine if your lawn may be susceptible to damage from brown patch.
+Here is a quick checklist of items that can help you determine if the lawns you service may be susceptible to damage from brown patch.